elsiehupp/patron-buttons/README.md

 I made these SVG files because I ran into instances of people using:

 1. "Become a Patron" banners that were low-resoluton (i.e. not Retina)
-2. "Become a Patron" banners didn't use Patreon's 2020 brand colors
+2. "Become a Patron" banners that didn't use Patreon's 2020 brand colors

 ## Contents